 The recipe starts with freshly brewed coffee.
 Some people like to use a French Press, others enjoy the hot water pour-over method.
 Even instant coffee or a Keurig will work.

 Next, add all of the ingredients to your coffee mug.
-Leave enough room in your mug for the ingredients (fill it about ¾ full).
+Leave enough room in your mug for the rest of the ingredients.
+I suggest filling it about ¾ full.

 Use an immersion blender or milk frother to mix it together until you have a creamy coffee.
 If you prefer, you can combine everything in a small blender like the Magic Bullet.

-This bulletproof coffee will fill you up, so you probably won’t want anything too filling with your keto coffee.
-A keto cheese danish made with cloud bread would be a really light and delicious snack to munch on with it.
+This bulletproof coffee will fill you up, so you probably won’t want anything too filling to go along with it for breakfast.
+But a keto cheese danish made with cloud bread would be a really light and delicious snack to munch on with it.

 This drink is one of my favorite keto coffee recipes!
 You are going to love it too.
 Here are some answers to questions people have asked about Bulletproof coffee.